Skip to main content

 A simple mental model

-To create a chart, you usually choose:
+To create a chart, you choose:

 • an asset type to analyze